Keep in Touch

 Protecting nature so that it can thrive and protect all of us is going to require complex solutions and all voices at the table.

 Strength through Diversity is one of five priorities in The Nature Conservancy’s Wisconsin strategic plan.
 Diversity encompasses the many identities—including race, religion, sexual orientation, ability and gender—reflected in the people who call Wisconsin home.
-In 2021, we are working to create and adopt a multi-year diversity, equity and inclusion (DEI) plan to complement our strategic plan of conservation action.
+With input from our Board of Trustees and other professionals, we’ve recently created and adopted a multi-year diversity, equity and inclusion (DEI) plan to complement our strategic plan of conservation action.

-Wisconsin trustees Pat Kampling, Dr. George Koonce and Chris Noyes—who are helping advance the chapter’s DEI work—share some thoughts on these efforts in an interview with Wisconsin State Director Elizabeth Koehler.
+For more thoughts on this important work, Wisconsin trustees Pat Kampling, Dr. George Koonce and Chris Noyes—who are helping advance the chapter’s DEI work—spoke about these efforts in an interview with Wisconsin State Director Elizabeth Koehler.

 Elizabeth: Can you each please tell us a little bit about your connection to nature and The Nature Conservancy?